Interested in financial products

 Disclaimer: This page includes information that has been compiled from many sources and is only offered for informational purposes.
 Given that this type of data might change over time, we cannot guarantee that the information supplied or included within it is accurate.
 It is anticipated that the user will confirm with the relevant source before making any choices or taking any actions.

-1. What is the current interest rate of the BOB personal loan?
+1. What is the interest rate of personal loan in BoB?

 2. How is the interest calculated for the Bank of Baroda Personal Loan?